scholarslab/scholarslab.github.io/theme-testing/for-github.md

 	- Spatial tech spaces/locations
 	- Spatial tech contact: GIS has a special one, is there one for CHI?
 		- How to make an appointment?
 (Again, see Makerspace version)
-	- Re-label all of the YAML in _research/ to reflect updated image names
+	- ~~Re-label all of the YAML in _research/ to reflect updated image names~~
-		- Current: `preview-img: imgname.ext`
+		- ~~Current: `preview-img: imgname.ext`~~
-		- Need:  `banner-img: imgname.ext` and `thumb-img: imgname.ext`
+		- ~~Need:  `banner-img: imgname.ext` and `thumb-img: imgname.ext`~~
-		- Where: lines 5-6 of each research document.
+		- ~~Where: lines 5-6 of each research document.
 All YAML is in same order in them.
-(Replacing line 5 and creating a new line for the second var.)
+(Replacing line 5 and creating a new line for the second var.)~~

 ## 5/3/18

-- Move 'PEOPLE //' above img at mobile sizes
+- ~~Move 'PEOPLE //' above img at mobile sizes~~ Done!
+Used different order but fixed underlying spacing issue either way.

+## 5/6/18

+- Add 'internship'/'fellowship' YAML variable to pages listed under `pages/graduate-opportunities/*`
+	- Neither a collection nor top-level pages, and want some way to demarcate that.
+	- Is there a way to make a layout for this page set that acknowledges that there's multiple areas of variable content?
+Check recent bookmarks; those might have provided a good workaround.